pmatheus/2025-02-blend/README.md

 - Upgrading a Low-risk finding from a QA report to a Medium- or High-risk finding is not supported.

 As such, wardens are encouraged to select the appropriate risk level carefully during the submission phase.

+## Live/Deployed Code

+For the purposes of the ["live criticals" exception](https://docs.code4rena.com/awarding/incentive-model-and-awards#the-live-criticals-exception) and [sensitive disclosure process](https://docs.code4rena.com/roles/wardens/submission-guidelines#how-to-submit-zero-day-or-otherwise-highly-sensitive-bugs), contracts in the following directories should be considered live code, as they have only changed incrementally from the V1 code, which is deployed:
+- `./blend-contracts-v2/pool/*`
+- `./blend-contracts-v2/pool-factory/*`
+- `./blend-contracts-v2/backstop/*`

+All other code in scope is _not_ deployed.
+Vulnerabilities with a root cause in any part of the codebase _except_ the above-listed directories should therefore be submitted via the standard submission form/process.

 ## Automated Findings / Publicly Known Issues